 MDF Toolkit: Produced by the Myotonic Dystrophy Foundation, MDF has created an easy-to-use toolkit with the guidance of the MDF Scientific Advisory Committee.
 The Toolkit includes valuable information for affected individuals and their families and resources for medical professionals.
 Order a hard copy of the MDF Toolkit, or download it in the following languages:

-Consensus-based Care Recommendations
+Clinical Care Recommendations

 Adults with Myotonic Dystrophy Type 1.
 Sixty-six clinicians highly experienced in the care of people living with myotonic dystrophy type 1 worked collaboratively for over a year to develop consensus regarding care strategies for over 20 different body systems.

 The DM1 Care Recommendations and Quick Reference Guide are also available for download in German:

 Additionally the Full Document has been translated into Itallian.

 - ITALIAN Full - Raccomandazioni per la cura delle persone adulte affette da Distrofia Miotonica di tipo 1

 MDF Clinic Visit Planner: Planner that enables families to discuss upcoming clinic visits and jot down important questions and information to help ensure that it was shared at the appointment.
 The Planner is available on the MDF website or by request to MDF.